 The Flood Mitigation Program operates as an expansion of the Morris County Open Space, Farmland, and Historic Preservation Trust Fund…how does that work?

 The Preservation Trust has expanded to meet our county’s needs through the years, for example the addition of Historic Preservation in 2002.

-The new Flood Mitigation Program has been created in response to a pressing need the Freeholders saw in the County.
+The new Flood Mitigation Program has been created in response to a pressing need the Commissioners saw in the County.
 The Flood Mitigation Committee operates with a defined set of Rules and Regulations for flood mitigation acquisition specifically.
-The program functions independently of the three other Preservation Trust programs (Open Space, Farmland and Historic Preservation) and reports directly to the Board of Chosen Freeholders.
+The program functions independently of the three other Preservation Trust programs (Open Space, Farmland and Historic Preservation) and reports directly to the Board of County Commissioners.

 Specifically, what are the criteria for a home to be eligible for purchase?